 Google needs to address slow load speeds for on-page ads, which they are seeking to correct.
 Although Google AMP pages are still a win for marketers who retarget leads as part of their inbound marketing.
 AMP pages are still a crowd-sourced collaborative project and increasingly aligning with the interests of publishers, advertisers, and users.

 One feature that is sure to be well-received is the curtailing of ad blockers on mobile devices.
 This is because third-party applications slow down the loading of AMP pages.
 Therefore, users will inevitably turn their ad blockers off.

 As a marketer, you’re always looking to innovate.
-The Maropost Marketing Cloud is the world’s most intuitive marketing automation platform.
+The Maropost for Marketing is the world’s most intuitive marketing automation platform.
 Now you have the ability to create emails, landing pages, and workflows directly on the Cloud.